codacy/chart/docs/infrastructure/eks-quickstart.md

     * **backend**: Optional S3 bucket for storing the Terraform state and the DynamoDB table for state locking
     * **main**: Amazon EKS cluster, including the setup of all network and node infrastructure to go from zero to a fully functional cluster
-    * **setup**: Additional setup to be performed before installing Codacy on your vanilla Amazon EKS cluster, such as:
+    * **setup**: Additional setup to be performed before installing Codacy on your vanilla Amazon EKS cluster
-        * AWS auth for you to be able to access your cluster using your AWS IAM account
-        * Kubernetes Dashboard
-        * NGINX Ingress Controller
-        * cert-manager

 ## 2. Set up the Terraform state storage backend